 The RegisterImage operation registers an AMI with Amazon EC2.
 Images must be registered before they can be launched.
+For more information, see RunInstances.

 Each AMI is associated with an unique ID which is provided by the Amazon EC2 service through the RegisterImage operation.
 During registration, Amazon EC2 retrieves the specified image manifest from Amazon S3 and verifies that the image is owned by the user registering the image.